kescobo/bst273_lecture09/hw5.md

 **Both files should be submitted to canvas when complete.**

-Points for question 7 will depend on making a pull request on github.

 After class on Thursday, you should have

 1. a remote **fork** of `kescobo/best273_lecture09` on your github account